virajratnakar/Calculator/README.md

 # Fancy PEMDAS Calculator

+to access this website on any device, use the link given below:

 A stylish, interactive web-based calculator that follows PEMDAS (Order of Operations) rules.
 Built using HTML, CSS, and JavaScript, this calculator combines functionality with a modern glassmorphism UI.

 🚀 Features